Château Bouscaut Pessac-Léognan rouge 2018 - Grand Cru Classé

 Wine rated (2020 guide) 93/100

-It has confidence and a discreet but clear tannic presence.
-It handles its alcohol well, with beautiful dark spices in the mid-palate, allowing it to maintain an uplifting structure.
-It is clear that Malbec plays a role in this quiet power.
-Blackcurrant and blackberry fruits, moving towards juicy blueberry as the palate opens up.
-It distinguished itself as a primeur and has continued to impress.
-2024-2040
+It has confidence and a subtle yet distinct tannic presence.
+It handles its alcohol well, with lovely dark spices on the mid-palate, allowing it to maintain an uplifting structure.
+It is clear that the Malbec plays a role in this quiet power.
+Blackcurrant and blackberry fruit, shifting toward juicy blueberry as the palate opens up.
+It stood out as a young wine and has continued to impress.
+2024–2040

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2014 guide) 1*Star (Up-and-coming stars or quality winemakers producing good-quality wines; you won't be disappointed when tasting the wines from these estates)
+Rated estate (2014 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when you taste the wines from these estates)

 About the estate:

-"Bouscaut now charms us with the frankness of its wines.
-Sophie and Laurent Cogombles have made great strides, putting their hearts, time, and energy into reviving the viticulture and winemaking of this Graves classified growth.
-The originality of this terroir is perfectly reflected in the latest vintages: the white wines, which were previously made from equal parts of different grape varieties, have seen an increase in Sauvignon from 50% to 60% in the blend since 2011 (53% in 2012).
-They possess charm and depth, while the reds, marked by Merlot and a touch of Malbec in certain vintages, have gained greatly in body and texture quality.
+“Bouscaut now captivates us with the authenticity of its wines.
+Significant progress has been made by Sophie and Laurent Cogombles, who have poured their hearts, time, and energy into revitalizing the viticulture and winemaking practices at this Graves classified growth.
+The uniqueness of this terroir is perfectly evident in the latest vintages: the white wines, previously made from an equal blend of grape varieties, have seen an increase in the proportion of Sauvignon Blanc from 50% to 60% in the blend since 2011 (53% in 2012).
+They possess charm and depth, while the reds, dominated by Merlot and a touch of Malbec in certain vintages, have gained significantly in body and texture.”

 Wine Enthusiast